jatingohil/github-pages-with-jekyll/_posts/2021-01-25-my-first-blog-post.md

+---
+title: "Welcome to first blog post"
+date: 2021-01-26
+---

 # Intro
-Hi and welcome to my first blog post and this post is about how to use github.
+Hi and welcome to my first blog post and this post is about me introducing myself.